joakim-brannstrom/dsnapshot/README.md

 **dsnapshot** is a filesystem snapshot utility based on **rsync**.

-dsnapshot makes it easy keep periodic snapshots of local and remote machines over ssh.
+dsnapshot makes it easy to keep periodic snapshots of local and remote machines over ssh.

 dsnapshot uses hard links to create an illusion of multiple full backups while